patoch/session-bench/README.md

     * when MAXBYTES is reached, delete the session

+**Running the test :**

-1. Setup your machines, 3 nodes at least for the cluster and 1+ for JMeter
+* Setup your machines, 3 nodes at least for the cluster and 1+ for JMeter

-2. Add ip's to your /etc/hosts
+* Add ip's to your /etc/hosts
 Add to your desktop's /etc/hosts the ip of the machines: cb1, cb2, cb3 and jm1 (you may add more by modifying ansible's inventory).

-3. Build the sampler:
+* Build the sampler
 At the project root:
 ```
 mvn package
 ```

-4. Deploy Couchbase
+* Deploy Couchbase
 From session-bench/src/main/resources/ansible :
 ```
 ansible-playbook -i hosts couchbase.yaml
 ```
 Go to cb1:8091 and add other nodes to the cluster.

-5. Deploy JMeter
+* Deploy JMeter
 From session-bench/src/main/resources/ansible :
 ```
 ansible-playbook -i hosts jmeter.yaml